Using Terraform to host a Static Website on AWS S3

 default = ["*"]

-description = "List of bucket items paths can be accessed trough CloudFront."
+description = "List of bucket items paths that can be accessed through CloudFront."

 }